codeadict/codeadict.github.com/content/posts/2026-01-13-connecting-to-beam-nodes-in-kubernetes.md

 **5. Starting the Local Shell**

-Finally, the plugin starts your chosen shell (IEx or erl) as a hidden node[^hidden-node] configured to connect to the remote node.
+Finally, the plugin starts your chosen shell (IEx or erl) as a hidden node configured to connect to the remote node.
 All the environment variables, cookie settings, and connection parameters are set up correctly so the connection just works.

-[^hidden-node]: Hidden nodes are a special type of BEAM node that doesn't participate in the normal node discovery process.
-They're perfect for debugging and inspection tools since they don't affect the cluster's topology.

 The terminal handling is done carefully to preserve TTY characteristics---your shell gets the terminal size, control sequences, and all the interactive features you expect.